Continuous Insurance Enforcement

 Government figures also put yearly economic losses from such incidents at more than £1.8 billion.

 So it’s safe to say that there were a couple of obvious reasons for the introduction of CIE legislation.

 What happens if you don’t insure your vehicle?

-If you own a vehicle and fail to get a SORN or insured, the Motor Insurers’ Bureau (MIB) and DVLA will be on your case pretty quickly.
+If you own a vehicle and fail to get it insured, or SORN the vehicle, the Motor Insurers’ Bureau (MIB) and DVLA will be on your case pretty quickly.